 “And when will that be, Lt?”
 The voice of Chaplain Blackcoat was heard behind us.
 “I understand that detectives, Thomas, and Santiago already solved the one case.
 Why did they not have a specialist with them?”

-Everyone looked at me.
-Of course I knew this case was to test out the program, but the reports had been altered.
+Everyone looked at Jake.
+Of course he knew it was to test out the program, but the reports had been altered.
 I would soon discover this.
-Right now, I was still trying to figure out what happened to Carlos, and why he had no memory of last night.
+Right now, he was still trying to figure out what happened to Carlos, and why he had no memory of last night.
 It made no sense.

 “I told you, there would be consequences, Detective,” Asar whispered in my ear.
 “The Reaper will not share its power, nor allow anyone else to know about it's unique abilities.
 Detective Santiago's memories have been altered, and he does not recall seeing it's true form.
 You will find that what you see, and what they recall, are two different things.
 The gray area in which you interact with the perps is an alternate reality to those who would otherwise witness the ghosts.”